Compatible with Clip Studio Paint Ver. 1.10.5

 Images can also be imported by dragging and dropping directly from a folder to Clip Studio Paint.

 When importing with this method, drag and drop files to the [Layer] palette instead of the canvas.

-[For the iPad Version] After displaying both Clip Studio Paint and the the image in Split View or Slide Over, drag and drop the image onto the [Layer] palette to import.
+For tablet/smartphone versions: After displaying both Clip Studio Paint and the image in Split View or in a multi-window view, drag and drop the image onto the [Layer] palette to import.